13337/os-checker/README.md

-# misc

-miscellaneous scripts/programs/etc
+#os-checker

-os-checker.js checks the user's OS and tells them what it thinks about it.
+os-checker checks the user's OS and tells them what it thinks about it.